What is the issue?

 The Yellow-staining Mushroom (Agaricus xanthodermus) is the cause of most poisonings due to ingestion of wild fungi in Victoria.
 Consuming Yellow-staining mushrooms causes nausea, stomach cramps, diarrhoea and vomiting.
 The severity of symptoms varies with the amount eaten.

 This mushroom looks very similar to regular purchased mushrooms or ‘cultivated mushrooms’ (Agaricus bisporus) and to edible wild mushrooms such as the field mushroom (Agaricus campestris).
 In urban areas, the Yellow-staining Mushroom is unfortunately much more common than edible mushrooms.
 It can grow in large troops in lawns and gardens.

 Who is at risk?

-Anyone who has collected and consumed a wild mushroom of unknown species is putting themselves at risk of potential poisoning.
+Anyone who collects and consumes wild mushrooms of unknown species is putting themselves at risk of mushroom poisoning and serious illness.

 Better Health Channel